 Who is J’raxis 270145?

-J’raxis 270145 (IPA: [d͡ʒʌʔ.'ɹ̠æk.sɪs], juh-RAK-sis) is a liberty activist and IT professional from Grafton, New Hampshire.
+J’raxis 270145 (IPA: [d͡ʒʌʔ.'ɹ̠æk.sɪs], juh-RAK-sis) is a liberty activist, IT professional, and small business owner from New Hampshire.
 You can contact him at jraxis_NOSPAM@NOSPAM_jraxis.com.
 You can also find him on the DALnet IRC network in #, typically under the nick J^raxis or J_raxis.
 His PGP key is 0xBF9B0F53.
 Copies can also be found at the MIT and Ubuntu keyservers.

 J’raxis is a libertarian, an eleutherian, a voluntaryist, and an anarcho-capitalist: A liberal in the classical, and proper, meaning of the word.
 He is a secular humanist, and believes that human behavior and morality ought to be guided by the Non-Aggression Principle.
 His personal motto is “Quod vis fac.”
 As a participant in the Free State Project, he moved to New Hampshire from Massachusetts in 2007 after the enactment of Romneycare, the predecessor to Obamacare.

 Someday, J’raxis·Org will host some free software that J’raxis has developed.

 Other Iraxian domains